 - Data Structures (3)

-After successfully completing the course requirements, students admitted to the Program must pass a department-administered Qualifying Examination.
-This examination must be passed after no more than two attempts and prior to embarking upon a thesis, if Plan A is followed.
+After successfully completing the course requirements to be described below, students admitted to the Program must pass a department-administered Qualifying Examination upon completion of those courses designated as “core courses” for the M.S. in Computer Science.
+This examination must be passed after no more than two attempts and prior to embarking upon a thesis, if the curriculum plan described below that requires a thesis (Plan A) is followed.

 A student cannot be accepted to “candidacy status” for the M.S. in Computer Science until the Qualifying Examination is successfully completed.